Our response priorities:

-We have an excellent track record in identifying and reducing ever-changing risks and working collaboratively with other agencies to increase public safety.
+We have an excellent track record with regard to increasing public safety and working collaboratively with other agencies and organisations.

 So, based on evidence and our knowledge of risk, we know that our five-minute attendance standard for serious incidents in high-risk areas saves lives, homes and businesses.
 It also helps us to plan where we need our people and resources, including our fire stations, engines and more specialist resources.

 In turn, this gives us the capacity to deliver our equally important and collaborative prevention and protection work with the most vulnerable across the West Midlands.

-Our response services protect lives, properties and businesses and help to keep the West Midlands’ transport networks and economy running.
+Our response services protect lives, properties and ensures businesses remain in business and help keep the West Midlands’ transport networks flowing.

 We continue to utilise digital technology to enhance our service with 999eye helping us to match our response to the type of emergency.

 Further afield, we support the UK-wide emergency approach, through being a key part of the National Resilience arrangements.
 The skills and expertise of our staff can be called upon to help people in the UK or around the world who are affected by major incidents or humanitarian crises.

-Our firefighters attended 25,068 incidents and they arrived at the most serious in an average of just 4 minutes and 32 secs.
+Our firefighters attended 25,216 incidents and they arrived at the most serious in an average of just 4 minutes 32 seconds.